E 311 road (United Arab Emirates)

 On 1 January 2013, Sheikh Mohammed Bin Rashid Al Maktoum, ruler of Dubai, ordered that the E 311 highway in Dubai be renamed from Emirates Road to Sheikh Mohammed Bin Zayed Road, in a tribute to General Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, for his role in advancing inclusive development nationwide.

 In 2015, a foreign crane driver attempted to hang himself after parking the crane in the middle of the road.
 Non-payment of wages was suspected to be the main reason behind this suicide attempt.
 Shocked motorists called police who were able to negotiate with the driver; it has been reported that he will face charges for attempted suicide.

 In November 2016, an extension of E 311 from the Jebel Ali Free Zone in Dubai to New Al Falah in Abu Dhabi opened.
 The total project cost US$2.1 billion and carries four lanes both ways, with a capacity of 8,000 vehicles an hour.
 The extension offers an alternative to E 11, which formerly was the only highway connecting the two most populated emirates.

+In September 2024 it was reported that two new bridges that were opened on the Garn Al Sabkha-Sheikh Mohammed bin Zayed Road Intersection have managed to reduce up to 70% of traffic during rush hour.
+This is part of the traffic improvement project in Dubai.